 - The Preview icon can be easily located via the docking station Dock or Finder.
 Click on the icon to load a PDF file to be edited.
 Just drag and drop the file and open it with the app.

-Different edit functions can now be completed.
-To copy any text from PDF file:
+- Different edit functions can now be completed.
+To copy any text from a PDF file:

 Click within the PDF and select the text.
 Use "CTRL + Click" or "Command + C" to copy text and transfer it to the clipboard.